STMicroelectronics/meta-st-x-linux-aws/README.md

     <img width="720" src="x-linux-aws-logo.png">
 </p>

-X-LINUX-AWS is an STM32 MPU OpenSTLinux Expansion Package that targets Amazon Web Services® AWS IoT Greengrass<sup>TM</sup> V2 for STM32MP13 product microprocessors.
+X-LINUX-AWS is an STM32 MPU OpenSTLinux Expansion Package that targets Amazon Web Services® AWS IoT Greengrass<sup>TM</sup> V2 for STM32MP13 and STM32MP25 product microprocessors.

 It integrates the Greengrass nucleus component to connect to AWS IoT Core<sup>TM</sup> to start and accelerate the development of an IoT solution.